1. Where can I purchase grapes or juice for home winemaking?

 13. Do all vineyards have their own winery?

 No, some vineyards only grow grapes and sell them to various wineries.
-There are currently 52 vineyards on Long Island with 26 wineries open to the public.
+There are currently 59 vineyards on Long Island with 27 full production vineyards and wineries open to the public.

 14. How many wineries/vineyards are open to the public?

-The Long Island Wine Council has 37 member wineries.
-There are 35 tasting rooms open to the public, 2 by appointment only and 1 soon to be opened.
-The wineries open to the public are in the following locations:
+The Long Island Wine Council has 48 member wineries.
+There are 51 tasting rooms open to the public.
+The tasting rooms open to the public are in the following locations:

 3 on the South Fork